"God dey fight for you": Peeps flood Mercy Aigbe's co-wife's page after her loss

 Some netizens pitted their tents on the Instagram page of Funso Adeoti, the first wife of movie marketer Kazim Adeoti, after his second wife Mercy Aigbe experienced a loss.

-The Nollywood actress had announced that her house worth millions of naira was burnt to ashes and her colleagues and fans sympathized with her.
+The Nollywood actress had announced that her house worth millions of naira was burnt to ashes, and her colleagues and fans sympathised with her.

-However, some netizens rejoiced at the news and claimed that God was fighting Funsho's battles.
+However, some netizens rejoiced at the news and claimed that God was fighting Funso's battles.
 They also hailed her as she vibed happily to a gospel song.

-A netizen @simply_iri accused Mercy of desiring to use Funsho's husband to build her empire but the empire has collapsed inside fire.
+A netizen @simply_iri accused Mercy of desiring to use Funso's husband to build her empire but the empire has collapsed inside fire.

 PAY ATTENTION: Standing out in social media world?
 Easy!
 "Mastering Storytelling for Social Media" workshop by Legit.ng.
 Join Us Live!

-Recall that Funsho was unhappy after Mercy moved into her husband's house in Lagos and she noted that she built the home with Funsho.
-When Funso celebrated her 50th birthday recently, she also asked her husband not to attend.
+Recall that Funso was unhappy after Mercy reportedly moved into her husband's home.
+She claimed she built and furnished the house.
+When the first wife celebrated her 50th birthday recently, Kazim said she asked him not to attend.

 Watch Funsho's video below: